henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 --- abstract

-This documents defines CoAP operations that implement the capabilities of YANG Datastore Subscriptions and YANG Customized Subscriptions for the CoAP Management Interface (CoMI).
+This document defines CoAP operations that implement the capabilities of YANG Datastore Subscriptions and YANG Customized Subscriptions for the CoAP Management Interface (CoMI).
 The '/s' resource, as defined in CoMI, is extended analogously to include a set of sub-resources, each of them